 This study measures financial constraints using a dummy variable, which is caused by data limitations.
 However, the measurement of financial constraints using dummy variables was also carried out by several previous researchers, for example (Altaf & Ahmad, 2019; Baños-caballero et al., 2014; Belas et al., 2017).
 However, we acknowledge that the dummy variable is a weak predictor, so it may not fully explain the role of financial constraints on the relationship between financial capital and the financial performance of SMEs.
 Therefore, future researchers are expected to be able to measure financial constraints using ratios or measurement scales other than a dummy, so that they can explain explicitly.
-In addition, this study also explores the role of financial partners in the relationship.
+In addition, this study also explores the role of financial partners in the relationship, but the findings show that financial partners do not have a significant role in the relationship.
 Therefore, future researchers are expected to re-test or develop other test models to further explore the role of financial partners in the relationship.